 Skip to main content

-Environmental Services, or EVS, is a group of professionally trained healthcare cleaning staff.
+Environmental Services, or EVS, is a group of professionally trained health care cleaning staff.
 They’re not just cleaners.
-In fact, the term Environmental Services is used as the standard reference in healthcare.
-Specially trained, EVS Technicians ensure safe and compliant operations to help prevent the spread of infectious disease within a medical or healthcare facility.
+In fact, the term Environmental Services is used as the standard reference to health care.
+Specially trained EVS Technicians ensure safe and compliant operations to help prevent the spread of infectious disease within a medical or health care facility.

 Although EVS Technicians may sometimes be referred to as Janitors, their role within medical facilities goes much further than simply dusting, mopping, and wiping down surfaces.
-A deep cleaning by EVS staff provides a significant contribution to reducing the risk of healthcare-associated infections (HAIs).
-The impact of effective surface hygiene Through the prudent use of EPA Registered hospital-grade anti-microbial products and advanced technologies, like UV-C germicidal light have shown the ability to create much healthier environments for patients and staff alike.
+A deep cleaning by EVS staff provides a significant contribution to reducing the risk of health care-associated infections (HAIs).
+The impact of effective surface hygiene through the prudent use of EPA-registered hospital-grade anti-microbial products and advanced technologies, like UV-C germicidal light, has shown the ability to create much healthier environments for patients and staff alike.
 EVS staff are also trained on the proper protocol to deal with hazardous waste and bodily fluid cleanup.
 With the development of new chemistry and technologies in surface hygiene, the job of the EVS technician requires continuous learning and ongoing training on technologies like ultraviolet C wave (UV-C) disinfection and hydrogen peroxide (HP) vapor.

 Along with EPA-registered hospital-grade antimicrobial products, EVS staff utilize: